mcharouk/aws/DevelopingOnAWS/Module_13/SAM/sam-demo/README_DEMO.md

   * parameter override in production
   * show conditions in template

 * deploy first version in dev.
-Save API Gateway URL in a temp file
+Save API Gateway URL in a temp file (used to demonstrate sync feature)

 ```
 sam deploy
 ```

 * deploy first production version.
-Save API Gateway URL in a temp file
+Save API Gateway URL in a temp file (used to demonstrate canary rel feature)

 ```
 sam deploy --config-env prod